hassaanelgarem/GenStore-swift/README.md

 3. Select "Build Phases" tab
 4. Click on the "+" button to add a new phase then select "New Run Script Phase"
 5. Name the new phase whatever you want
-6. Fill in the script the same way you would use GenStoreSwift in the terminal.
+6. Fill in the script the same way you would use GenStore in the terminal.
 You can make use of environment variables to make the script work on any machine.
 Your script can look something like this:

     ```shell
     gen-store -t strings -s $SRCROOT/Example/Storyboards/en.lproj/Localizable.strings -o $SRCROOT/Example/Stores/StringsStore.swift